codefresh-io/docs.codefresh.io/_docs/learn-by-example/nodejs/react.md

 This docker build does the following:

-1. starts from the Node/Yarn image,
+1. Starts from the Node/Yarn image
-1. copies the dependencies inside the container,
+1. Copies the dependencies inside the container
-1. copies the source code and creates all static files,
+1. Copies the source code and creates all static files
-1. discards the Node.js image with all the Javascript libraries, and
+1. Discards the Node.js image with all the Javascript libraries
-1. starts again from the nginx image and copies **static build result** created before.
+1. Starts again from the nginx image and copies **static build result** created before

 The resulting is very small, as it contains only packaged/minified files.